Aubfr/Aubfr/README.md

 I'm Aub, a beginner developer from France.

-I'm learning a bit of everything right now — web development with **HTML, CSS, and JavaScript**, plus some **Java** and **Rust** as I explore new tools and concepts.
+I'm currently learning web development — **HTML, CSS, and JavaScript** — and also exploring **Java** and **Rust** as I grow my skills.

-I love experimenting, building small projects, and improving step by step.
+I like experimenting, building simple projects, and learning step by step.

-You'll see this profile grow as I upload things I'm working on, tests, ideas, and whatever I create while learning.
+This profile is where I’ll be uploading small experiments, ideas, and things I’m working on as I improve.
+Everything here is made from scratch while I learn, no copy/paste templates.

+---

+## Tools & Tech

+- Python
+- HTML, CSS, JavaScript
+- Java
+- Rust
+- Basic design tools when needed (Figma, etc.)

+---

+## A Bit About Me

-I’m also a huge cat lover 😸 — that’s why my profile picture features one!
+- 😺 I love cats — that’s why my profile picture is one

-Feel free to check out my repos, everything here is made by me as I learn.
-See you around!
+- 🔥 Big fan of **Hazbin Hotel**
+- 🎥 My YouTube link is available on my profile
+- 🤓 I enjoy discovering new technologies little by little
+- 🎮 I like building things that are simple, useful, and fun
+- 🚀 I'm motivated and active, always learning something new

+---

+Thanks for stopping by! 🙌